ahnguyen17/CompassAI/memory-bank/activeContext.md

 # Active Context: CompassAI

 ## Current Work Focus
-Completing the UI redesign of `ChatPage.tsx` and resolving associated TypeScript errors.
+Testing and finalizing the S3 file deletion feature upon chat session deletion.
+Previously, the focus was on UI redesign of `ChatPage.tsx` and resolving TypeScript errors.

 ## Recent Changes
+- **S3 File Deletion on Session Delete:**
+    - Modified `backend/controllers/chatSessions.js` in the `deleteChatSession` function.
+    - Added logic to fetch `ChatMessage` documents that have associated `fileInfo`.
+    - For each such message, the S3 object key (`fileInfo.filename`) is retrieved.
+    - An `S3Client` is initialized, and `DeleteObjectCommand` is sent to AWS S3 to remove the file.
+    - Errors during S3 deletion are logged, but the process continues to delete MongoDB records for `ChatMessage` and `ChatSession`.
+    - Imported `S3Client` and `DeleteObjectCommand` from `@aws-sdk/client-s3`.
 - **Correct `ChatPage.tsx` Extraneous Text:**
     - Used `write_to_file` to remove unintentionally appended text (tool error messages) from `ChatPage.tsx`, restoring it to its correct code content ending with `export default ChatPage;`.
 - **TypeScript Error Resolution (Partial):**